dehdutra/dutra.github.io/_pages/about.md

 ## 🔎 Selected Experience

 **Academic background:**
-- Bachelor’s in Environmental and Sanitary Engineering (CEFET-MG)
+- Bachelor’s in Environmental and Sanitarist Engineering (CEFET-MG)
 - Master’s in Analysis and Modeling of Environmental Systems (UFMG)
 - PhD candidate in Remote Sensing (INPE)